 Even though I have combo skin, I’m a huge fan of using facial oils in my routine, even during spring and summer.
 The trick is knowing how to use them so you don’t end up a shiny oily mess, and here are 2 methods I love for the warmer months:

 - Mixing it with a toner/essence to create an emulsion.
 Similar to mixing a heavy cream with toner, the idea is to thin out the thicker consistency of the oil by adding a water-like product.
-If you’re mixing an occlusive oil like almond, avocado, olive, or apricot, make sure you apply this mixture at the end of your routine.

 - Apply it before a sheet mask.
 This method creates a synergy between the oil and the sheet mask essence, increasing our skin’s ability to absorb ingredients.
 Plus, it’ll completely minimize any of that oily feeling of applying facial oils!
 Just keep in mind that occlusive oils won’t work well with this method.